graphery/graphery/svg/README.md

 # ![graphery](https://cdn.graphery.online/img/gy.svg) Graphery SVG - gySVG

-A excellent library to easily create and manipulate SVG in Javascript.
-Based on the proxy, it offers a simple API, very close to the native structure of SVG.
+An excellent library for easily creating and manipulating SVG in Javascript.
+It offers a simple API, very close to the native SVG structure, powerful support for animations, tiny size, and fast speed.

 See the complete documentation in <https://www.graphery.org/svg/>